Marshin4512/Year-12-Martin-Comp-Sci/README.md

  done a platformer last year

 Requirements
--A game about solving puzzles in a maze needs to be created -Target audience are teenagers and higher, game is simple but will get progressively harder -The objective is to create a puzzle game with a maze that has levels that get progressively harder and harder -OOP needs to be correctly used
+-A game about solving puzzles in a maze needs to be created.
+-Target audience are teenagers and higher, game is not for small chidren due to their limited cognitive ability -The objective is to create a puzzle game with a maze that contains puzzles or makes the player navigate a maze.
+It needs to have multiple levels that get progessively harder each level
+-OOP needs to be correctly used.
+With proper classes and subclasses.
+Inheritance, polmorphysm have to be correctly used and implemented.
+Code must also be extremely modular,  with it able to be used in other projects with minimal adjustments